How to lock the screen in Windows XP

 To lock your screen in Windows 7 or Windows Vista, please click the Windows Start button (

 ) and the Start Menu will open.
-At the bottom of the Start Menu, you will see an Off button with an arrow to the right of it.
-Please click on the arrow and a submenu will open as shown in the image below.
+You will see an Off button with an arrow at the Start Menu’s bottom to its right.
+Please click on the needle, and a submenu will open, as shown in the image below.